Real Estate Contingencies- What Are They And When to Use One

 Final Thoughts on Real Estate Contingencies

-Remember real estate contracts are legal and binding.
-A contract spells out the roles and certain steps of home buyers and sellers with specific dates.
-Times is of the essence and dates are critical.
+Remember, real estate contracts are legal and binding.
+A contract spells out home buyers and sellers’ roles and certain steps with specific dates.
+Time is of the essence and dates are critical.
 It is important that you carefully read any contract and understand terms and deadlines.
-It is always a wise idea to have any contracts reviewed by an attorney.

 Other Real Estate Resources:

-Bill Gassett- Right of First Refusal can be a great way to accept a contingency in a contract and be able to accept another offer while in the contingency period.
+Bill Gassett- A Right of First Refusal can be a great way to accept a contingency in a contract and be able to accept another offer while in the contingency period.

 Kyle Hiscock- Learn what home buyer contingencies a home buyer may want to consider with Home Buying Contingencies to Put In Your Purchase Offer